ppshobi/chrome-random-text-generator/Readme.md

 ## Let me know what you guys think
   Honestly, this project was my effort to learn TypeScript, as well as chrome API's, Still more than halfway to go.
 I will try to keep adding features.

- feel completely free to make PR's and I would love em to see up here.
+ feel completely free to make PR's and create issues.
+I would love em to see up here.
 And let me know what you guys think!